 NYU College of Nursing is a global leader in nursing education, research, and practice.
 It offers a Bachelor of Science in Nursing, a Master of Arts and Post-Master’s Certificate Programs, a Doctor of Philosophy in Research Theory and Development, and a Doctor of Nursing Practice degree.
 For more information, visit www.nyu.edu/nursing.

-NYU Langone Medical Center has been ranked #14 in the nation on the U.S. News & World Report “Best Hospitals 2013–14 Honor Roll,” including top 10 rankings in orthopaedics, rheumatology, rehabilitation, neurology & neurosurgery, and geriatrics.
-The Medical Center was again ranked #2 in New York State and the New York metro area for being a high performing hospital.
+NYU Langone Medical Center is nationally ranked as one of the top hospitals in the country for cardiology and heart surgery by U.S. News & World Report in its 2013–2014 “Best Hospitals Honor Roll,” and is ranked #2 in New York State and the New York metro area for being a high performing hospital.